burlachenkok/exploring-python3/python_details.md

     aSet = {1,2}   # set
     ```

-5. Creating an empty seta, possible only through the constructor because `{}` is reserved as an empty dictionary description and interpreter due to its design (it has a Dynamic Type System) can not derive information that you want an empty set, no dictionary.
+5. Creating an empty set, possible only through the constructor `set()`.
+It is because `{}` is reserved as an empty dictionary description and interpreter due to its design (it has a Dynamic Type System) can not derive information that you want an empty set, no dictionary.
 Example:
     ```python
     emptySet = set()
     ```